sourcegraph/sourcegraph-public-snapshot/doc/user/search/language.md

 reference](queries.md) and illustrates syntax using railroad diagrams instead of tables.

-**Reading railroad diagrams.** Follow the lines in these railroad diagrams from left to right to see how pieces of syntax combine.
+**How to read railroad diagrams.** Follow the lines in these railroad diagrams from left to right to see how pieces of syntax combine.
 When a line splits it means there are multiple options available.
 When it is possible to repeat a previous syntax, you'll see a line lead into a box that looks like this: